LCSB-BioCore/COBREXA.jl/README.md

 - **Hardware requirements**: `COBREXA` runs on any hardware that can run Julia, and can easily use resources from multiple computers interconnected on a network.
 For processing large datasets, you are required to ensure that the total amount of available RAM on all involved computers is larger than the data size.
 - **Optimization solvers**: `COBREXA` uses [`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) to formulate optimization problems and is compatible with all [`JuMP` supported solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
 However, to perform analysis at least one of these solvers needs to be installed on your machine.
 For a pure Julia implementation, we recommend [`Tulip.jl`](https://github.com/ds4dm/Tulip.jl), but any other solver would also work.

-:bulb: If you are new to Julia, it is adviseable to [familiarize youself with the environment first](https://docs.julialang.org/en/v1/manual/getting-started/).
+:bulb: If you are new to Julia, it is advisable to [familiarize yourself with the environment first](https://docs.julialang.org/en/v1/manual/getting-started/).
 Use the Julia [documentation](https://docs.julialang.org) to solve various language-related issues, and the [Julia package manager